 So, how do you make a Bar Graph with segments?

-However, you’ll never find a ready-to-use Segmented Bar Graph for your analysis.
+However, you’ll never find a ready-to-use Segmented Bar Graph for your data analysis.
 The most viable option available for you is installing a particular third-party add-on (we’ll talk about later) to access ready-made Segmented Bar Graphs.

 We recommend you try the ChartExpo add-on for Google Sheets because of the reasons listed below.